David Hawthorne

-David Hawthorne (born May 14, 1985) is a former American football linebacker.
+David Hawthorne (born May 14, 1985) is an American former professional football linebacker.
 He was signed by the Seattle Seahawks as an undrafted free agent in 2008.
 He played college football at TCU.

 Professional career

 Seattle Seahawks

 Hawthorne received his first start ever in Week 3 of the 2009 season in place of the injured Lofa Tatupu.
 Hawthorne recorded a combined 16 tackles and 1 interception.
 Tatupu then returned from injury but was shortly fallen again, this time being sidelined for the season.
 Hawthorne started from Week 8 for the rest of the 2009 season and recorded 117 tackles, 4 sacks, 2 forced fumbles and 3 interceptions.

-On December 1, 2011, he returned an interception 77 yards against the Philadelphia Eagles in the 4th quarter.
+On December 1, 2011, he returned an interception 77 yards for a touchdown against the Philadelphia Eagles in the 4th quarter.

 New Orleans Saints

 Hawthorne signed a five-year $19 Million contract with the New Orleans Saints on April 3, 2012.
 He was released on February 8, 2016.